FarronF/limerick-council-meetings/meetings/2024/07/18-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Agenda - Meeting of Municipal District of Cappamore - Kilmallock - 18th July 2024.md

 my motion from April regarding the possible purchase of five units at Beech Lodge Care Facility,

-Bruree or any other alternative options that are being considered for the current residents.--- 3
+Bruree or any other alternative options that are being considered for the current residents.
+---
+3

 10.Question submitted by Councillor Carey